Tornado Damage to the Economy

 That outbreak made April the most active month for tornadoes ever, with 600 tornadoes forming.
 The previous record was 542 tornadoes in May 2003.
 It also brought the year's total to 881 tornadoes, almost half the tornado record of 1,817 set in 2004.
 (Source: Bloomberg, "Deadly Tornado Outbreak May Be Worst in History," May 4, 2011)

 The damage from a tornado depends on whether it hits rural or urban areas.
-The costliest tornado outbreak occurred May 4-11 2003.
-At least 100 tornadoes hit eight states, including Kansas City, Oklahoma City and Jackson, Tennessee.
+The costliest tornado outbreak occurred May 4-11, 2003.
+At least 100 tornadoes hit eight states, including Kansas City; Oklahoma City; and Jackson, Tennessee.
 The damage was $3.2 billion.
 The Sage of Omaha, Warren Buffett, warned that natural disasters pose a greater threat to the economy than terrorism.

-Global Warming Affects Tornados Damage
+Global Warming Affects Tornado Damage

 Two separate studies in 2007 reported that climate change could increase the type of weather conditions that feed tornadoes.
 In the Proceedings of the National Academy of Sciences, Jeff Trapp of Purdue University said the number of days that generate severe thunderstorms could double by the end of the century.